plabayo/rama/rama-quic/e2e/README.md

   the first build is slow and a missing toolchain fails the build rather than skipping it.
 - **aioquic**: [`uv`](https://docs.astral.sh/uv/) on `PATH`. `uv.lock` pins the dependency
-  graph and `.python-version` pins the interpreter (CPython 3.12). `just test-quic-interop-aioquic` runs `uv sync --frozen` first; the harness also runs it once per test binary whether or not an environment exists, so one left from an older lockfile cannot be used, and fails with the command to fix it when `uv` is absent.
+  graph and `.python-version` pins the interpreter (CPython 3.12). `just rama-quic/test-interop-aioquic` runs `uv sync --frozen` first; the harness also runs it once per test binary whether or not an environment exists, so one left from an older lockfile cannot be used, and fails with the command to fix it when `uv` is absent.